DarkFlippers/unleashed-firmware/documentation/KeyCombo.md

 - If you have not disconnected USB, then disconnect USB and repeat previous step
 - Release `BACK` key

-This combo performs reset by switching SYS power line off and then on.
+This combo performs a reset by switching SYS power line off and then on.
 Main components involved: Keys -> DD6(bq25896, charger)

 There is 1 case when it's not working: